-The above article came from the wonderful ministry of Dr Gary Smalley (from a newsletter we received from his ministry).
-Gary Smalley is the founder and chairman of the board of the Smalley Relationship Center which is one of the country’s best-known authors and speakers on family relationships.
+This article came from the wonderful ministry of Dr Gary Smalley (from a newsletter we received from his ministry).
+Gary Smalley was the founder and chairman of the board of the Smalley Relationship Center which is one of the country’s best-known authors and speakers on family relationships.
 He has published more than 40 books.
-Gary and his wife, Norma, have built a family of three children and eight grandchildren.
 You can read other helpful articles provided from this wonderful ministry by clicking on the following: The Smalley Family Official Site.

 Filed under: For Married Women